awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

    aws eks update-addon --cluster-name my-cluster --addon-name kube-proxy --addon-version v1.23.8-eksbuild.2 --resolve-conflicts PRESERVE
    ```

-   The `--resolve-conflicts PRESERVE` option preserves any custom settings that you've set for the add\-on\.
+   The *PRESERVE* option preserves any custom settings that you've set for the add\-on\.
 For more information about other options for this setting, see [update\-addon](https://docs.aws.amazon.com/cli/latest/reference/eks/update-addon.html) in the Amazon EKS Command Line Reference\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------